-One of the methods to force a file download in javascript is to use XMLHttpRequest and generate blob file-like object.
-However, this is possible for files hosted on same server only.
-Also such method is fine for relatively small files, not for video files that filesize is usually many megabytes.
-It takes ages to create blob object for such files.
+One of the methods to force file downloading in JavaScript is to use XMLHttpRequest and generate a blob file-like object.
+However, this is possible for files hosted on the same server only.
+Also, such a method is fine for relatively small files.
+It takes ages to create a blob object from a big video file.

 Code snippet